spring-projects/spring-ai/models/spring-ai-ollama/README.md

 > NOTE: OllamaApi expose also the Ollama `generation` endpoint but later if inferior compared to the Ollama `chat` endpoint.

-The `OllamaApiOptions` is helper class used as type-safe option builder.
+The `OllamaOptions` is helper class used as type-safe option builder.
 It provides `toMap` to convert the content into `Map<String, Object>`.

 Here is a simple snippet how to use the OllamaApi programmatically: